10 Top To-Dos for Fall Maintenance

 8. Inspect Your Roof.
 From the vantage point of your attic, check for daylight peeping through cracks or worn spots in your roof.
 Then go outside and inspect the roof for "bubbles" or shingles that are missing, curling, loose, or broken.
 Look at the condition of the flashing too.
 Trim any overhanging tree branches.
 When you're in the market for a roof replacement, consider impact-resistant roofing materials.

 9. Clear Your Gutters.
 Clogged gutters will overflow, potentially causing major damage to your home's foundation or roof.
 Remove the fall's accumulation of dead leaves, pine needles, and twigs by hand (wear sturdy work gloves) or with a trowel.
 Then scoop out any residue from asphalt roofing shingles.
 When relatively clear, flush the gutters and the downspouts with water from your garden hose.
 Repair gutter leaks with silicone sealer and replace damaged hangers.

 10. Care for Your Yard.
 Rake up the remaining fallen leaves to let your lawn breathe and to promote revitalization of cool season grasses like bluegrass or fescue.
 Dethatch and aerate the lawn.
 If you haven't already done so, bring potted plants inside till spring.
 Wrap delicate shrubs in burlap, or build a rudimentary shelter from repurposed poles or pallets to protect them from winter storms.
-Empty your kiddy pool and remove water feature pumps.
+Winterize your sprinkler system.
+Empty your kiddie pool and remove water feature pumps.
 Turn off the water supply to outdoor faucets.
 Disconnect hoses and put them away indoors.

 Laura Firszt writes for networx.com.